 - Our experience Husky Sledding in the Arctic Circle

 - We also have some more cities and towns for you to read about.
-Check out our guide to visiting Rauma in winter, and our guide to visiting Oulu in winter for inspiration for your Finland trip.
+Check out our guide to visiting Rauma in winter, our guide to visiting Oulu in winter, and our guide to things to do in Rovaniemi for inspiration for your Finland trip.

 - Check out our post on taking a day trip to Tallinn from Helsinki, which is a great option if you want to add Estonia to your list

 - The official Helsinki Tourism website, which has lots of information on what to do as well as upcoming events and festivals.

 And that’s it!
 We hope you found our guide to things to do in summer in Finland helpful.
 Let us know in the comments below which would be your preferred activity in Finland!